 Inappropriate Nutrition Practices for Infants Examples of Inappropriate Nutrition Practices (including but not limited to) 411a Routinely using a substitute(s) for breast milk or for FDA approved iron-fortified formula as the primary nutrient source during the first year of life.
-Examples of substitutes: Low iron formula without iron supplementation; Cow's milk, goat's milk, or sheep's milk (whole, redulow-fat, skim), canned evaporated or sweetened cor milk; and Imitation or substitute milks (such as rice- or soy-bac beverages, non-dairy creamer), or other "homemade concoctions."
-411b Routinely using nursing bottles or cups improperly.
-Using a bottle to feed fruit juice.
-Feeding any sugar-containing fluids, such as soda/soft drinks, gelatin water, corn syrup solutions, sweetened tea.
+Examples of substitutes: Low iron formula without iron supplementation; Cow's milk, goat's milk, or sheep's milk (whole, reduced fat, low-fat, skim), canned evaporated or sweetened condensed milk; and Imitation or substitute milks (such as rice- or soy-based beverages, non-dairy creamer), or other "homemade concoctions."
+411b Routinely using Using a bottle to feed fruit juice. nursing bottles or Feeding any sugar-containing fluids, such as soda/soft drinks, gelatin water, corn syrup solutions, sweetened tea. cups improperly.
 Allowing the infant to fall asleep or be put to bed with a bottle at naps or bedtime.
 Allowing the infant to use the bottle without restriction (e.g.,